A scala-lang blog post outlines a proposal for a new macro system that tightly integrates macros and Tasty. Feedback on this would be very welcome.

 Again, it may not be that important, I don’t really understand the cases where it will be needed for now.

 If creating a multi-project build is difficult compared to creating and using a proper JSON schema, I think the fault lies with the build system.
 Conceptually, creating an upstream project is trivial; build tooling can be altered to make it trivial in practice, too.
-(Existence proof: it is trivial with cargo, Rust’s build tool.
-It’s not that hard with sbt either, though it does feel too much like an exotic and dangerous thing to do.)
+(Existence proof: it is trivial with cargo

 However, a lot of trivial boilerplate is still onerous, so your point stands: requiring separate projects can be burdensome if it is frequently required.
 (E.g. if reasonable projects would require dozens of separate sub-projects.)

-I think using meta would be reasonable, but $ would be a problem since it is actually a valid “letter” in many places in Scala (and Java).
-So I would be very nervous to make $ act as an operator in any context.
+would be a problem since it is actually a valid “letter” in many places in Scala (and Java).
+So I would be very nervous to make $

 I’m a proponent of making anything which is rarely used relatively verbose (like asInstanceOf).
-So I would actually go for the older Scala meta proposal of meta to prevent evaluation and inline to reenable it.
-Any code that uses these operators a lot should probably look obviously unusual anyway.
+So I would actually go for the older Scala meta proposal of meta

 Olafur certainly did a great job at analyzing the various use-cases (here’s the mentioned blog with the results), though I think it might be worth re-visiting the subject, as the analysis mostly contained open-source library code, which is usually quite different from “everyday” application code.

-For example, I would expect to see a lot more usages of libraries such as circe or monocle, and much less of spire and parboiled, not to mention annotations (which I think are a dead-end and people coming from Java often instinctively avoid them, but that’s another topic :wink: )
+For example, I would expect to see a lot more usages of libraries such as circe or monocle, and much less of spire and parboiled, not to mention annotations (which I think are a dead-end and people coming from Java often instinctively avoid them, but that’s another topic )

 If that would be interesting for the development group, we’d be happy to help run such a more detailed survey on a larger scale.